pimoroni/enviro/documentation/upgrading-firmware.md

 ## Downloading MicroPython

-You can download the most recent version of our custom MicroPython build from the link below.
+You can download the most recent version of our custom MicroPython firmware from the link below.

 - https://github.com/pimoroni/pimoroni-pico/releases